Training Module: Preparing the 'as amended' version of the bill

 Move them through the states:

-Save your changes after each transition and before you save your tabled status change, change the outcome for both stand part amendments to Stand part, agreed using the button in the Amendment Status right-hand panel.
+Update the status of the stand part amendment to Stand part, negatived using the button in the Amendment Status right-hand panel.

 When complete, save your changes and close the list of amendments using the Close Editor button